minprog/progbg2/intro/index.md

 condition here is "n==1" because the factorial of 1 is 1 and we don't need to continue further.

-### Assignment: multiply
+## Assignment: multiply

-Write a recursive multiply(a,b) python function that multiplies integer 'a' with integer 'b' without for/while loops and without using the '*' operator but instead by using recursion and repeated addition (a+a+a+...).
+Write recursive function multiply(a,b) that multiplies integer 'a' with integer 'b' without using for/while loops and without using the '*' operator but instead by repeated addition.
 A recursive definition for multiply is:

     multiple(a,0) = 0
     multiple(a,n) = multiple(a,n-1)+a